Team Captain Guide

 Practices are vital to the Dragon Boat experience.
 Practice time will help your team become familiar with the boat and learn the technique, as well as master timing.
 The more team members showing for practice, the better your team performs on race day.

 Each team gets to practice at the Gadsden Riverwalk Park (behind Chili’s) with trained coaches the week leading up to race day.
 The deadline to register your practice schedule request is Friday, July 31, 2020.
 Keep in mind – requests will be filled on a first come, first served basis upon payment in full.

 Team Captain’s Meeting

-This meeting is required for all team captains or a representative of your choosing.
-You may attend either one of the two meetings (Aug.
-8 or 10).
-Both meetings will take place at 5:30 p.m. at the Habitat for Humanity office located at 3644 Rainbow Drive in Rainbow City, just north and next door to the Rainbow City Municipal Building.
-Important safety information will be discussed, your teams’ race schedule will be distributed (if available at that time), along with unloading pass for one vehicle to be granted short-term close access to drop off items such as your tent – chairs, tables, decorations, etc. and two parking passes.
+Please choose one – Tuesday, August 4, 2020 or Thursday, August 6, 2020 – both will take place at 5:30 p.m. at the Habitat office – 3644 Rainbow Dr., Rainbow City, just north of the RBC Library on the left.
+This meeting is required for team captains or a representative of your choosing.
+Important safety information will be discussed, your teams’ race schedule will be distributed (if available at that time), along with your unloading passes for two cars to be granted short-term close access to the Athletes Village to drop off items such as your tent – chairs, tables, decorations, etc.

 What to wear for practice and race day